retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 ## III.
 Create a new MS-DOS virtual machine in 'Guided Mode'

+![Details of a VirtualBox 7 MS-DOS instance, before installation.
+](./install-ms-dos-6.22/install-ms-dos-6.22-iii-470x340-poster.gif)
+_Details of a VirtualBox 7 MS-DOS instance, before installation._
+Watch the screencast: [MP4 (recommended) ](./install-ms-dos-6.22/install-ms-dos-6.22-iii-940x680-12fps.mp4) or [Animated GIF ](./install-ms-dos-6.22/install-ms-dos-6.22-iii-470x340-12fps.gif)

 1. In the Finder, Command-Shift-H to open your home folder in a new window
-2. You should see there is currently no 'VirtualBox VMs' folder
+2. Assuming this is the first time you've used VirtualBox, you should see there is currently no 'VirtualBox VMs' folder
 3. Command-Shift-A to open the 'Applications' folder
 4. Start typing 'virt...' to find the 'VirtualBox' app -> Command-O to open it
 5. You should see the 'Oracle VM VirtualBox Manager' window